Preparing Innovators for Worldwide Impact with an Online Masters in Computer Science

 Total credits: 30 (up to 42 with foundation courses)

-Prerequisite(s): CSI 3334 and 3335.
+Pre-requisite(s): Students are expected to have competency equivalent to CSI 5302, or equivalent course.
 A continuation of database system implementations to include object-oriented and knowledge-based systems.
-Additional topics covered are the physical-data organization, database integrity, security, transaction management, and distributed database management.
+Additional topics covered are physical-data organization, database integrity, security, transaction management, and distributed database management.

 3.0 GPA in Bachelor's degree